-In 2011, she spent almost two years volunteering around the world learning from various NGO’s and nonprofit organizations doing amazing work on the ground in Colombia, Ecuador, Chile, South Sudan, Uganda, India, and Indonesia.
-During this time, she gained a tremendous level of understanding about the hardships, the cultures, and the people.
+In 2011, she spent almost two years volunteering around the world learning from various NGOs and nonprofit organizations doing work on the ground in Colombia, Ecuador, Chile, South Sudan, Uganda, India, and Indonesia.
+During this time, she gained a tremendous level of understanding about the hardships, the cultures, and the people in these communities.
 For her, it was about gaining an understanding that one cannot possibly have without actually standing on the same soil.
 Understanding she could not have had without becoming a part of lives, hearing stories, and connecting with people in the communities in which she worked.

 Since launching the Kikulu Foundation in 2012, she's focused on supporting education and creating opportunity for women and children.
 Women and children who are gifted and lack the opportunity and support but possess intelligence, determination, and perseverance.

-To date the Kikulu Foundation has provided more than $80,000 towards education initiatives for children in rural Uganda, giving hundreds of young students an opportunity to reach their potential.
+To date the Kikulu Foundation has invested more than $80,000 towards education initiatives for children in rural Uganda, giving hundreds of young students an opportunity to reach their potential.